 The US $ is accepted everywhere.
 You can also pay for everything in Florin, the local currency.

 ARUBA FLAMINGO BEACH – WORTH IT?

-You have your heart set on seeing and interacting with the flamingos of the Bahamas.
+You have your heart set on seeing and interacting with the flamingos on the beach.

-There are pros and cons of a trip to Flamingo Beach.
+There are pros and cons of a trip to Flamingo Beach Aruba.

 The flamingos are not everywhere in Aruba, but only found on one private island.

 There are not a whole lot of flamingos on the beach, only around 7 at one time and they are not wild nor native to the island.
 I struggle with anywhere that artificially feeds the wildlife, as it keeps them at the mercy of humans.

 This private island requires a day pass to enter (currently unavailable) or as a guest of the Renaissance Hotel.
 Either option does not come cheap.